 If you like the look and versatility of Austrian pine but don't have room for a 60-foot tree on your property, there are dwarf versions available that carry the same look but will fit in much less space.
 These smaller varieties tend to be just a bit harder to establish at first than the original, but once they are set in they are quite beautiful.

 Good cultivars to look for include Oregon Green (slow growth to 12 feet tall in 10 years, 20 overall) or Arnold Sentinel (slow growth to 25 feet tall but columnar at less than 10 feet wide).
 Both will grace the landscape with the same long pine needles, but the slower growth rate and smaller overall size will allow them to fit in a tighter space.

-Austrian pine is an easy to grow pine tree, and worthy of consideration in your landscape.
-If you are searching for a fast growing evergreen that grows great in less than perfect conditions, looks stately, and serves well as an evergreen privacy screen, Austrian pine is a good fit.
+Austrian pine is an easy to grow pine tree that is worthy of consideration in your landscape.
+If you are searching for a fast-growing evergreen that grows great in less than perfect conditions, looks stately, and serves well as an evergreen privacy screen, this tree is a good fit.